 Using Images as Buttons

-If you wish to do so, you can use images as buttons on the ILLiad web pages.
+To use images as buttons on the ILLiad web pages.
 The code for the button itself would look something like this:

 <input type='hidden' name='SubmitButton' value='View/Download Electronically Received Articles'> <input name='imagename' type='image' id='imagename' value='View/Download Electronically Received Articles' src='images/imagename.jpg' alt='Retrieve Posted Articles' align='middle' width='220' height='25'>